 - a.
 The number of players on the field for either team during a live ball. - b.
-Clock adjustment and status when a ruling is reviewed with less than two minutes in the first half and less than five minutes in the second half. - c.
+Clock adjustment and status when a ruling is reviewed and overturned with less than two minutes in the 2nd guarter or with less than two minutes in the 4th guarter. - c.
 With less than one minute in either half and a replay review results in the on-field ruling being reversed, and the correct ruling would not have stopped the game clock, then the clock will be reset to the time the ball is declared dead by replay.
 The referee will subtract 10 seconds from the game clock and the game clock will start on the referee's signal.
 Either team may use a team timeout to avoid the runoff. - d.
 Clock adjustment at the end of any quarter.